trstlabs/intento-integration-hub/tokenstream.fun/README.md

 (*Roadmap:* Auto-funding the PFM account via affiliate fees.)

 ---

-Here’s a complete **“How to Use” + Testnet Guide** section, formatted for direct use in docs or UI onboarding:

----

 ## 🚀 How to Use tokenstream.fun

 Streaming a trade is simple. tokenstream auto-detects whether to use your wallet directly or route through Intento with PFM.
 Here’s how it works:

----

 ### **1. Select Tokens**